PyChina/weekly/content/Issue/issue-361.md

 - [pyright: Static Type Checker for Python](https://pycoders.com/link/1323/web)
     + GITHUB.COM/MICROSOFT

 Microsoft launched a static type checker for Python, written in TypeScript.
-They claim that “Pyright is typically 5x or more faster than mypy and other type checkers that are written in Python.”
+They claim that "Pyright is typically 5x or more faster than mypy and other type checkers that are written in Python."

 (`是也乎:`